scpwiki/kcon-slot-preferences/README.txt

     5007, highest 5X72, 5201, lowest fixed 50XX

 Note that when executed parseAndListPreferences() or listPreferences(), you can pass in a list of unavailable slots.
-This is useful for instance, for blocking the X000 slot itself (since it is always the first-place prize), or for 9kon, blocking 9999).
+This is useful for instance, for blocking the X000 slot itself (since it is always the first-place prize, or for 9kon, blocking 9999).

 In particular, this is useful for actual slot assignment - at the conclusion of a contest, you run through each article by score order and add all slots which have already been taken by higher winners.